ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 a range bounded by Reference Values, or membership in a set of Reference Values, or a check against values in other Claims, or any other test.

+The actual data format and semantics of any Appraisal Policy is implementation specific.

 ## Reference Values

 Reference Values used in appraisal come from a Reference Value Provider